-This method of combining data utilizes a stacking function that is suitable when the datasets being combined use the same data column names for the same questions (e.g. different waves of the same study).
+The example code in this tutorial appends rows of data from multiple surveys vertically, resulting in a larger combined dataset.
+This is also referred to as "stacked" data.
+This method is suitable when the surveys use the same data column names for the same questions (e.g. different waves of the same study).
 New questions are fine, so long as the data column name is not the same as an old question from a previous wave.

 Add data tables

-Before creating a data process, add date tables and upload files for each dataset that will be combined.
+Before creating a data process, add date tables and upload files for each dataset.

 Data processing code